mkorthof/freenom-script/README.md

 Usually you can just replace "freenom.sh" with the new version, if you're using a separate config file.

-An exeption is when config options were added/changed which you may need to compare and merge.
+An exception is when config options were added/changed which you may need to compare and merge.
 Such config changes are listed in [CHANGES.md](CHANGES.md).

 ### Uninstall